Scout sign and salute: United Kingdom

 The Scout Association uses the three-fingered Scout sign for all sections, including Cub Scouts.
 The two-fingered Cub salute was abandoned by the Scout Association following a recommendation by the Advance Party Report in 1966, that "there should be only one salute for the whole Movement".

 The Scout sign is used while making or reaffirming the Beaver Scout, Cub Scout or Scout Promise and at no other time.
 The Scout salute is the same but held to the forehead rather than vertically, and is used to salute the Union Flag, section/group colours, or at funerals or the National Anthem.
 The Baden-Powell Scouts' Association uses both the three and two fingered salutes.
 Girlguiding only uses the guide sign (half salute), though historically the full salute was used.

 United States

-Baden-Powell Service Association
+Outdoor Service Guides (formerly Baden Powell Service Association)

-As a member of WFIS and part of the international Traditional Scouting movement. the Scout sign and salute differs by section in the BPSA-US.
+As a member of WFIS and part of the international Traditional Scouting movement, the Scout sign and salute differs by section in the OSG-US.
 The Timberwolf (cub) section uses the two-finger (spread) salute, and the two finger Scout salute as defined in the 1938 PO&R, while the Pathfinder (scout) and Rovers use the traditional three-finger sign and salute.